 - Test your app: Your best bet is to go to the Test page of the My GoodBarber App, which will enable you to test the Native preview of your app.

 Careful examination of all of these should reveal any problems or bugs which the GoodBarber support team can certainly help you to resolve before submission.

-If it has been binary rejected, you will need to fix the issue, as well as upload a new binary, and then you may resubmit it for review.
+- Once you fixed the issues and finished testing your app, you need to upload a new binary (.ipa file) and then you may resubmit it for review.

 To avoid the hassle and waiting period of a second review, best is to follow not only their guidelines but our tips to prevent your app of being rejected ;)